This essay appears in audio format at the beginning of The Portal Podcast, Episode 34.

 - Turkish is a much more beautiful language than Indonesian, but Indonesian is in fact much easier to learn and much more satisfying to learn then Turkish.

-- Biology and music theory are far more accomplished fields than ecology and sociology, and would generally be better to major and if you are already college-bound.
+- Biology and music theory are far more accomplished fields than ecology and sociology, and would generally be better to major in if you are already college-bound.

 - Tom Lehrer is an off-color and obscene national treasure, and he should still probably be played for small children.